-I have been wondering about this for a while and just read similar comment from Melvis so thought I would ask.
 I have a platinum engagement ring so does that mean my wedding band should be the same?
 I am concerned if they are different metals rubbing together one would wear against the other.
 Anyone got an idea?
 Thanks

 CommentAuthorsbride